 - Navigate to the Utilities folder, which is located in the Applications folder.

 - Open the Terminal application.

-- Enter (or copy and paste) the following command into the terminal window and then press the Return key to execute the command, and enter your admin password when requested:
+- Enter (or copy and paste) the following command into the terminal window, press the Return key to execute the command, and enter your admin password when requested:

 - On Mac OS X 10.7 Lion or later, copy the filters to this folder: